celaguna/ECE2112_2ECEB_PA2_Laguna_E.-/PA2_README.md

 ## What to Expect
 This README documents two Python programs:
-1. Normalization Problem
+1. Normalization Problem (data preprocessing using mean and standard deviation)
-2. Divisible by 3 Problem
+2. Divisible by 3 Problem (array creation, reshaping, and boolean indexing)

 Each section includes the **actual code with line-by-line explanations inside the code comments**, describing the process and why each function or operation is used.